Best 7 String Guitar Selection for Extended Range & Power

 The guitar boasts impressive sustain and resonance and is constructed with a basswood body and flame maple top.
 The three-piece maple neck with an ebony fretboard enhances playability, catering to intricate riffs and solos.
 Its see-thru purple finish looks stunning and highlights the natural grain of the flame maple top, making each guitar unique.

-Overall, the ESP LTD SH-7 Evertune caters to the needs of metal players, offering reliable performance in both studio and live settings.
+Overall, the ESP LTD SH-7 Evertune caters to the needs of modern players, offering reliable performance in both studio and live settings.

 • Body: Body Material: